AL-DN/OpenGPA/README.md

 # OpenGPA

-**OpenGPA** is a GPA calculator designed to provide users with a consistent outlook on their GPA.
-Many GPA calculators fail to offer features like separate fields for quizzes, exams, homework, etc., requiring users to calculate these components each time, which can be tedious.
-Additionally, most applications don’t allow users to save their calculations, making it even more frustrating to keep track of progress throughout the semester. **OpenGPA** addresses these issues by allowing users to save calculations and easily manage their grades in one place.
+**OpenGPA** is the ultimate GPA calculator that lets you track and manage your grades effortlessly.
+Unlike most calculators, it offers separate fields for quizzes, exams, homework, and more, eliminating the need for tedious manual calculations.
+Plus, with the ability to save your progress, OpenGPA ensures you never lose track of your GPA throughout the semester.
+Say goodbye to the hassle and stay organized with OpenGPA!

 ---